neo-project/docs/docs/en-us/reference/rpc/latest-version/api/invokescript.md

 ### Parameter Description

-script: A script runnable in the VM.
+- script: A script runnable in the VM.
 This is the same script that is carried in InvocationTransaction
+- checkWitnessHashes: List of contact signature accounts.

 ## Example